scgray/jsqsh/jsqsh-core/src/main/resources/org/sqsh/docs/welcome.md

   the place where you can set variables and configure sqsh to your likings.

-JSqsh is intended to be self-documenting.
+JSqsh is self-documenting.
 If you would like to see this information again, then type '\help welcome' at the jsqsh prompt, or run '\help' to see a list of all help topics that are available.